 Amy Somerville Ushered in as CEO of SUCCESS Enterprises To Transform the Personal and Professional Development Industry

-Somerville brings extensive leadership experience, media prowess and proven track record of changing lives

-/EIN News/ -- BELLINGHAM, Wash., March 06, 2023 (GLOBE NEWSWIRE) -- eXp World Holdings, Inc. (Nasdaq: EXPI), (or the “Company”), the holding company for eXp Realty®, Virbela and SUCCESS® Enterprises, today announced that Amy Somerville has been named CEO of SUCCESS Enterprises.
+BELLINGHAM, Wash., March 06, 2023 (GLOBE NEWSWIRE) -- eXp World Holdings, Inc. EXPI, (or the "Company"), the holding company for eXp Realty®, Virbela and SUCCESS® Enterprises, today announced that Amy Somerville has been named CEO of SUCCESS Enterprises.

 Somerville will focus on reimagining services to deliver the ultimate personal and professional development experience, championing the next generation of success-minded go-getters who are seeking mentorship, development and growth in their lives.